Mass Shootings Can Be Contagious, Research Shows

 Mass shooting contagion is similar, she says.

-Peterson has interviewed living mass shooters in prison and people who knew such perpetrators, and has found that these individuals often start out feeling suicidal.
+Peterson has interviewed living mass shooters in prison and people who knew such perpetrators and has found that these individuals often start out feeling suicidal.

 "We can show about 80 percent were actively suicidal prior to the shooting," she says.